nRFCloud/utils/ADVANCED.md

 ## Gather Attestation Tokens

-Use the `gather_attestation_tokens.py` script to collect the IMEI, UUID, and attestation token from a connected device without requiring an internet connection.
+Use the `gather_attestation_tokens` script to collect the IMEI, UUID, and attestation token from a connected device without requiring an internet connection.

 The collected data, along with the current date and time, is saved to a CSV file.
 By default, the file is named `attestation_tokens.csv`.
 If the file already exists, the script will:

 - Append new entries if the UUID is not already present.
 - Replace the row with updated information if the UUID is already in the file.

-**Note:** The generated CSV file can later be used with the `claim_devices.py` script on an internet-connected computer.
+**Note:** The generated CSV file can later be used with the `claim_devices` script on an internet-connected computer.

 ### Limitation